Abe-brasil/ESP32C3-Super-Mini-Gas-detector/README.md

 Based on this project https://www.youtube.com/watch?v=I7X39y8dqGE,i have ported it to an ESP32C3 Super Mini.
-A very good description find in the YouTubr link.The current consumption is 150mA without Wifi/Bluetooth/ESPNow.
+A very good description find in the YouTube link.
+The current consumption is 150mA without Wifi/Bluetooth/ESPNow.

 There are two files, alkR0_C3, to get the R0/RS value and alkt_C3 for the measurement.